- MagVigen™ Plasma DNA Capture Nanoparticles

 - Prepare the plasma samples: if using frozen plasma, thaw under room temperature.
 Centrifuge plasma at 12000x g for 5 mins to remove any blood and cell debris.

-- Prepare Proteinase K Solution: Add Proteinase K buffer to Proteinase K Powder, vortexing to mix.
+- Prepare Proteinase Solution: Add Proteinase K Buffer to Proteinase K powder vial.
+Vortexing to mix well.
+Store at -20°C.

 - Prepare Wash Buffer 1: Calculate needed quantity according to Table 1.
-Add 750 ul Ethanol to every 250 ul of Wash Buffer 1 stock.
-Fresh made buffer performs the best.
+Add 450 ul Isopropanol to every 550 ul of Wash Buffer 1 stock.
+Fresh make the buffer each time.

 - Check Table 1 on the total volume to decide types of centrifuge tubes (1.5ml, 2ml, 5ml, 15ml or 50ml) to use.

 - Add MagVigen™ Plasma DNA Capture nanoparticles.
-Add Isopropanol according to Table 1, vortexing to mix well.
-Incubate at 65°C for 40 min.
+Slightly shake the vial to disperse.
+Then add Isopropanol, vortexing to mix well, briefly spin down, and keep vortexing for 45 min.

 - Slowly remove the supernatant.
 Be careful not to take any beads, remove as much solution as possible.
 Tap the magnetic rack on a solid surface to allow residual solution to settle down to tube bottom, remove all supernatant.

-- Add Wash Buffer 2 (80% Ethanol), mix by pipetting or vortexing.
-Pellet the beads on the magnetic rack (about 2-3 min) and remove all supernatant.
-Tap the magnetic rack on a solid surface to settle all supernatant residue to the bottom of the tube.
+- Wash the beads pellet using 75% Ethanol.
+Do not need to fully disperse the bead pellet.
+The tubes can remain in position by the magnetic rack.
+Slightly tilt forward and backward of the magnetic rack with the sample tubes in.
+Then briefly spin down so that no solution remains in the cap.
+Pellet the beads on a magnetic rack (~3 min) and remove all supernatant.
+Tap the magnetic rack on a solid surface to settle supernatant residue to the bottom of the tube.
 Remove all supernatant.

-- Add Wash Buffer 3 (80% Ethanol), mix by vortexing.
-Pellet the beads (about 2-3 min) and remove all supernatant.
+- Wash the beads pellet again using 75% Ethanol.
+Pellet the beads (~ 2-3 min) and remove all supernatant.

-- Briefly spin down, pellet the beads on the magnetic rack, and completely remove all residual of supernatant.
-Leave tubes on magnetic rack and air dry the pellet to evaporate all ethanol.
+- Leave tubes on the magnetic rack and air dry the pellet to evaporate all ethanol.
 This takes 2-3 minutes.

-- Set the tube on a magnetic stand for 2-3 minutes.
+- Briefly spin down.
+Then set the tube on a magnetic stand for 2-3 minutes.

 Table 1.
 Reagent volume used in each step.